corrscope/corrscope/docs/index.md

 - Corrscope fetches [from the channel] a buffer of mono `triggered data`, centered at `position`
 - `triggered data` is multiplied by a Gaussian window with width 0.5 × period
 - Corrscope updates `buffer` = `buffer` + `Buffer Responsiveness` × (`triggered data` - `buffer`).

+## Video Encoding

+Corrscope uses FFmpeg to encode videos.
+All video encoding settings (both picking an encoder and options) are configured in Corrscope's "Video Template" textbox, which is passed to FFmpeg.
+By default, it tells FFmpeg to use the x264 video encoder (producing H.264 videos).
+Tuning video encoders like x264 is a complex task, but this is a brief summary of the default settings:

+Videos are first converted from RGB pixel values to YUV (brightness and color).

+- `-pix_fmt yuv420p` enables chroma subsampling of the YUV frames, which halves the horizontal and vertical resolution of the color channels (blurring color information) before compressing the video.
+For example, a 1280x720 video only has 640x360 of color information!
+    - This improves compatibility with players like web browsers, smartphones, and Windows 10's Videos app, but degrades the quality of colored lines.
+    - Removing this argument produces a better-looking video (with a relatively small file size increase), but the quality boost is lost when uploading to YouTube (which transcodes the video to yuv420p).

+Afterwards, the video is sent to the video encoder, which has its own arguments:

+- `-c:v libx264` picks libx264 as the video encoder.
+- `-crf 18` determines the quality of the compressed video.
+Higher values discard more information, producing smaller but lower-quality files.
+- `-preset superfast` speeds up the rendering process at a given quality level, at the cost of a larger file size.

+### Avoiding Color Artifacts

+Video encoding/compression degrades color more than brightness, especially fine color detail.
+As a result, thin colored lines look desaturated, fuzzy, or discolored.
+(Thin lines generally arise when rendering at a low resolution, or when YouTube takes a high-resolution video with thick lines and reencodes lower-resolution streams with thinner lines.)
+To avoid this loss of quality, corrscope defaults to white lines on a black background.

+Loss of color information is especially damaging with "Color Lines By Pitch" enabled.
+At the default settings (720p, 1.5 pixel thick lines), the vibrant line colors seen in the preview lose saturation when rendered, and turn into grayish messes when uploaded to YouTube (blues and purples lose the most color).

+**To render colored lines while minimizing quality loss, render at a higher resolution (slower) with thicker lines.** This will improve color fidelity for people who watch the resulting videos above 720p.

+I do not have experience with other encoders (like x265, VP8, VP9, or AV1), but the principle of losing fine color detail to chroma subsampling and lossy codecs should remain the same.
+AV1 should preserve colored lines better due to chroma-from-luma, but AV1 encoders are still impractically slow.

+## Audio Encoding

+corrscope defaults to rendering to .mp4 files, which support a limited set of audio codecs.
+MP3 is a "good enough" audio codec.
+AAC is better in theory, but ffmpeg's AAC encoder (which corrscope uses by default, `-c:a aac`) is *bad*.
+However, corrscope defaults to 384 kilobits/sec (`-b:a 384k`), which should be sufficient to produce audio without obvious artifacts.

+In the future, I may enable VBR encoding, or switch to an audio codec not supported in .mp4 files, like Vorbis or Opus (which has better quality at any bitrate than even good AAC encoders).
+This would requires switching to a different file format like .mkv.